danielchang2002/TaxiBGC_2022/example/README.md

 # Example TaxiBGC usage

-TaxiBGC is a pipeline that takes as input two raw fastq (or fastq.gz) files generated from a paired end sequence, estimates microbial abundances, and using these microbial estimates, returns as output predictions of experimentally verified BGCs.
+TaxiBGC is a computational pipeline that takes as input two raw fastq (or fastq.gz) files generated from a paired-end metagenome; performs taxonomic profiling to identify the BGC-harboring microbial species; and returns as output predictions of experimentally characterized biosynthetic gene clusters (BGCs) and their known secondary metabolites (SMs).

-Below is a mini-tutorial on how to download SRA data from the run accession SRR6915153 and use TaxiBGC on the downloaded .fastq files.
+Below is a mini-tutorial on how to download from the Sequence Read Archive (SRA) a metagenome sample (run accession SRR6915153) and use TaxiBGC on the downloaded .fastq files.

 ## Download and uncompress fastq files using [sra-tools](https://github.com/ncbi/sra-tools/wiki/)